Canadian interest rates

 The 5 Year Conventional Rate, (Green), is used as the “Benchmark Rate” or commonly referred to as the qualifying rate, which is the rate used to calculate the approved mortgage amount.

-Here are the Bank of Canada’s Interest Rates since 1980.
-As you can see there have been major changes when looking back in the 80’s and early 90’s with the highest rate coming in at 22.75%.
-In this era rates where high but the cost of homes were substantially lower.
-Within the last ten years we have seen the reverse, mortgage rates are at an all time low while the cost of homes have been on the constant rise.
+Here is the Bank of Canada’s Interest Rates since 1980.
+As you can see, there have been significant changes when looking back in the ’80s, and early ’90s, with the highest rate at 22.75%.
+In this era, rates where high, but the cost of homes was substantially lower.
+Within the last ten years, we have seen the reverse.
+Mortgage rates are at an all-time low while the price of homes has been on the constant rise.
 When comparing these two distinct times, the cost of borrowing is about the same.
-This is worth noting as it’s not always about the rate!
+This is worth noting, as it’s not always about the rate!